gem-pasteur/macsyfinder/doc/source/user_guide/gembase_convention.rst

   ChromosomeB : circular

 .. note::
-    A topology file can be specified on the command-line with the "``--topology-file``" parameter.
+    A topology file can be specified on the command-line with the ``--topology-file`` parameter.